angelikaziolkowska/C-sharp/README.md

 my first tasks in c# June 2018

-Recommend viewing of code in Task 3
+Recommend viewing of Task 3